 - Allow the masala tea to brew for five minutes.

 - Enjoy black or with organic milk and honey.

-If Ceylon tea is steeped for too long, the tea will taste a little more bitter and may even leave a dry feeling in your mouth… so don’t forget about your freshly made chai.
+If black tea is steeped for too long, the tea will taste a little more bitter and may even leave a dry feeling in your mouth… so don’t forget about your freshly made chai.